ourcodingclub/ourcodingclub.github.io/_tutorials/python_crash_course.md

 *Note: Another friend you might want to meet is pandas.
 If you would like to load data from excel sheets and manipulate it, then pandas is the person to invite.*

-<a name="finding_help_online"></a>
 # Finding help online
+{: #finding_help_online}

 One of the best things about Python is the Python community.
 There are millions of people using Python and so there are lots and lots of people trying to do similar things.
-This means that for almost any question you might have in python, like <a href="https://stackoverflow.com/questions/3090175/python-find-the-greatest-number-in-a-list-of-numbers">'how to I find the maximum value in a list of numbers'</a> or
+This means that for almost any question you might have in python, like ['how to I find the maximum value in a list of numbers'](https://stackoverflow.com/questions/3090175/python-find-the-greatest-number-in-a-list-of-numbers) or
-<a href="https://stackoverflow.com/questions/25805239/get-nth-element-of-a-list">'how to I find the nth item in a list'</a> there are good online discussions out there.
+['how to I find the nth item in a list'](https://stackoverflow.com/questions/25805239/get-nth-element-of-a-list) there are good online discussions out there.
 For most Python users this is THE way to work.
 Why spend lots of time struggling to write code when the answer to your problem is just a google search away?

 ##### Recipe for searching for code snippets